Chart Color Schemes

 Larapinta was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Larapinta's population showed higher cultural diversity than most local markets, with 28.6% born overseas and 26.0% speaking a language other than English at home.
-Christianity was the predominant religion in Larapinta, comprising 48.5%.
-The category 'Other', however, had a slightly higher representation in Larapinta at 2.3%, compared to 2.1% regionally.
+Larapinta's population showed significant cultural diversity, with 28.6% born overseas and 26.0% speaking a language other than English at home.
+Christianity was the dominant religion in Larapinta, comprising 48.5% of its population.
+The 'Other' religious category had a slightly higher representation in Larapinta at 2.3%, compared to 2.1% across the rest of Northern Territory.

 Frequently Asked Questions - Diversity